 Choose an ergonomically correct chair with good support for gaming instead of a couch and sit up straight to help alleviate back and shoulder pain.
 The best pain prevention is like many things, don’t overdo it.

-If you are feeling pain from playing video games, or would like more information about it, please call or visit Spine & Orthopedic Center today.
+If you are feeling pain from playing video games or would like more information about it, please call or schedule an appointment online today.